chrismytton/dotfiles/README.md

 dotfiles
 ========

-My awesome dotfiles, they steal the directory structure from [@holman's](https://github.com/holman/dotfiles) dotfiles, and take a shell scripting approach to installing and managing them.
+My awesome dotfiles, directory structure is stolen from [@holman's dotfiles](https://github.com/holman/dotfiles).
+Installing and management is all done in shell.

 ## The One Liner